singularity-energy/open-grid-emissions-docs/docs/Methodology/Data Cleaning/CEMS Data.md

 ## Validation Checks

 While cleaning the CEMS data, we run several validation checks to ensure that the cleaned data does not contain any unexpected or anomalous values.
 These checks include:
- - Check that there are no missing energy source codes associated with records with non-zero fuel consumption.
+ - Check that there are no missing energy source codes associated with records with non-zero fuel consumption (which would result in missing emissions data).
  - Check that there are no negative fuel consumption or emissions values
  - Check that all records have been assigned a `subplant_id`
+ - Check that adjusted emissions values are less than or equal to total emissions values
+ - Check that there are no duplicate timestamps for each subplant